 When there is not enough production or when the demand is higher, the price goes up and vice-versa.

 Note: Commodities is much riskier than the stock market also because the prices here are operated and manipulated by the big industries collaboration.

 Equity & Equity Derivative Stock market: Monday to Friday between 9.15 AM to 3.30 PM.

 Commodities: Monday to Saturday between 9 AM to 11:30 PM

 Forex: Monday to Friday between 9 AM to 5 PM.

-Both the markets are closed on national holidays except on the day of diwali, on Diwali the market is open for 1 hour, according to the mahurat and it typically termed as – ‘Mahurat Trading.’
+Both the markets are closed on national holidays except on the day of Diwali, on Diwali the market is open for 1 hour, according to the mahurat and is typically termed as – ‘Mahurat Trading.’

 The best website for referring the commodities is – www.commoditiescontrol.com and

 Note: the prices that you see for various commodities is per ton based generally.